avnet-iotconnect/iotc-azurertos-sdk/README.md

   * **IMPORTANT**: Ensure that you eject the drive first and then restart the board after making any changes to the files.
   This is so that the PC's OS can flush any cached file changes.
-  * If using SelfSigned authentication with the built-in AETCC608 secure element (this authentication type is the most secure and recommended), you should ensure that SYMMETRIC_KEY in CLOUD.CFG is left blank and use the device certificate's fingerprint in the sn<SERIAL>_device.pem file on the MSD:
+  * If using SelfSigned authentication with the built-in AETCC608 secure element (this authentication type is the most secure and recommended), you should ensure that SYMMETRIC_KEY in CLOUD.CFG is left blank and use the device certificate's fingerprint in the snSERIAL_device.pem file on the MSD:
 * For Renesas RX65N Cloud Kit:
   * Download and install Renesas e2 Studio 2022-10 or later
   * Download and install GCC for Renesas RX v8.3 or later, this can be done as part of the e2 studio install or after